-You can work on oral narration and comprehension using the book The Gingerbread Man.
+Using the book The Gingerbread Man, you can work on oral narration and comprehension.
 Another way to build language is to compare and contrast different versions of The Gingerbread Man.

 Here are some book versions that you can use in therapy (Amazon affiliate links included):